apache/beam/website/www/site/content/en/documentation/sdks/python-type-safety.md

 The is a Python 3 only feature that works by runtime type checking a small subset of values, called a sample, using optimized Cython code.

-Currently, this feature does not support runtime type checking for side inputs or combine operations.
-Specifically, this feature will not runtime type check the following transforms:
+Currently, this feature does not support runtime type checking for side inputs or combining operations.
-- `CombineFn`,
-- `CombinePerKey`,
-- `CombineValuesDoFn`,
-- `CombineValues`,
-- `CombineGlobally`

 These are planned to be supported in a future release of Beam.

 ## Use of Type Hints in Coders